 - Product Positioning and Tone of Voice: a quick summary of how your brand wants to be perceived by the customer.

 - Logo and logo variations: this section includes all approved versions of your logo and gives visual examples showing different sizes and spacing; it also shows what not to do with your logo, preventing mistakes or any unwanted alterations, like stretching or cropping.

-- Colour palette: swatches of your primary and secondary color palettes, along with color breakdowns for print and digital (Color systems CMYK, Pantone, and RGB) to make sure your brand and its colors are accurately reproduced in any medium.
+- Color palette: swatches of your primary and secondary color palettes, along with color breakdowns for print and digital (Color systems CMYK, Pantone, and RGB) to make sure your brand and its colors are accurately reproduced in any medium.